qrkourier/qrkourier.github.io/content/pages/projects.md

 ## [NetFoundry](https://netfoundry.io/)

-We're building high-security, high-performance, cloud-agnostic, application-specific, programmable WANs with the [NetFoundry](https://netfoundry.io/) platform.
+We're enabling connectivity-as-code with a best-of-breed orchestration API and programmable mesh overlay in the [NetFoundry](https://netfoundry.io/) platform.

+Join [the developer community](https://developer.netfoundry.io/) and see for yourself!

 ## Ansible + Stacki
 Stacki is an API for configuring bare-metal hosts.
 These Ansible roles [configure the Kickstart server](https://galaxy.ansible.com/qrkourier/stacki-frontend/) and [cluster parameters for the newly-provisioned metal](https://galaxy.ansible.com/qrkourier/stacki-backend/).